vaughany/moodle-block_twitter_search/readme.md

 ## Releases

-__2013-09-17__: v0.4.1 (beta).
+__2013-09-17__: v0.4.2 (beta).
 Added in clickable #hashtags, @usernames, links and 'media links' (e.g. images hosted at pic.twitter.com) following the same patterns as Twitter itself.
+Embedded images now expand into clickable thumbnail links, or not (on by default).

 __2013-09-16__: v0.3 (beta).
 Updated to work with Twitter's new REST 1.1 API.
 Some core features not yet implemented.